 I’ve already explained how our personal health rules can help us to achieve our goals naturally without willpower.
 But, I’ll explain in later posts how to keep from using willpower by setting up habits (shift #12), controlling your environment (shift #13), and increasing your social support (shift #14).

 Every once in a while we'll have to switch to willpower when we're caught off guard.
-But the key to using willpower for weight loss, is to use it as infrequently as possible.
+But the key to using willpower for health and weight loss, is to use it as infrequently as possible.

 Better Willpower?
 Yes, Please!